 When people start learning about Bitcoin or purchase their first cryptocurrency, one of the first questions that tends to come up is: “What can I do with my crypto?”

-So, how does someone get started on the path to being a great trader?
+So, how does someone get started on the path to being a crypto trader?
 Read on to find out!
-This article explains what trading is, provides a glimpse into the inner workings of a digital exchange, and outlines some of the basic tools and strategies traders use to hone their craft.
+This article explains what trading is, provides a glimpse into the inner workings of a crypto platform, and outlines some of the basic tools and strategies traders use to hone their craft.

 A Brief Introduction to Trading

-Some traders follow the mantra, “buy low, sell high,” but others use financial products or strategies that allow them to take advantage of fluctuations in the price of assets in other ways.
+Some traders follow the mantra, “buy low, sell high,” but others use cryptocurrency products or strategies that allow them to take advantage of fluctuations in the price of assets in other ways.

-Different types of trading are typically classified using four different categories based on how long the trader intends on holding their position:
+Different types of trading are typically classified using four main categories based on how long the trader intends on holding their position:

 - Scalping is the shortest form of trading, taking place over seconds, minutes, and occasionally hours.